Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 You can also try using a fan to circulate the air around the plant.

-You can help prevent downy mildew from developing on your indoor plants by taking these steps.
+By taking these steps, you can help prevent downy mildew from developing on your houseplants.

 3. Mealybugs